Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $8 has been successfully paid and recorded.
+* The amount of $115 + 20 Late Payment Fee , has been successfully paid and recorded.
 * Your payment transaction has been successfully completed.